 The most efficient way to raise awareness is through multiple promotional activities.
-Promotion strategy is a part of the whole marketing strategy, responsible for market communication.
+A promotion strategy is a part of the whole marketing strategy, responsible for market communication.
 Every aspect of your promotion is centered on your product messaging.

-Write a content marketing plan.
 Content creation remains the most effective marketing strategy.
 It allows you to build brand loyalty and drive more organic leads.
 This results in earning TA trust by creating relevant and valuable content that drives the potential customers to action.
-It involves landing pages, blogs, video, podcasts, infographics on topics, related to your product’s industry.
-Content marketing strategy usually entails search optimization and social media marketing.
+It involves landing pages, blogs, videos, podcasts, and infographics on topics, related to your product’s industry.
+Content marketing strategy usually goes hand in hand with search optimization and social media marketing.

-Most effective digital marketing techniques according to marketers worldwide in 2018
+Most effective digital marketing techniques according to marketers worldwide in 2018.
+Source: Statista

-Social media marketing.
-Regardless of business model, you can reach your target audience and attract leads with social media campaigns.
+Regardless of the business model, you can reach your target audience and attract leads with social media campaigns.
 Also, you can build your content strategy around social media.